What is Ethereum?

 Only four validators are activated per epoch, or approximately 900 validators per day.
 Depending on the length of the queue and network congestion, activation may take days or even weeks to complete.
 Once activated, a validator will begin accruing rewards for securing the network.

-Withdrawing staked ETH or rewards from a validator balance is not yet supported at the protocol level.
-Support for withdrawals are planned through the Shanghai upgrade following The Merge.
-One should anticipate their staked ETH being locked for at least six to twelve months following The Merge, which is expected to occur September 2022.
-After the subsequent Shanghai upgrade, it will be possible to withdraw portions or all of one’s stake.
+Withdrawing staked ETH or rewards from a validator balance became possible with the recent Shapella upgrade.
 Similar to the activation of a validator, a queue will be formed for users attempting to unstake and withdraw their assets.
 This exit queue is estimated to be 6 validators per epoch, or approximately 1350 validators per day.

 Network Inflation

 The Ethereum network pays staking rewards from newly issued ETH, and user fees paid to the network.
-After The Merge, the Ethereum network’s inflation rate is expected to be approximately 0.5%.
+Currently, the Ethereum network’s inflation rate is estimated to be approximately 0.5%.

 Staking Rewards